Water fasting — everything you need to know

 When does your body not require as much energy?
 That would be a good time to do this type of fast.

-For instance, water fasting before you hit a HIIT class at the gym?
+For instance, water fasting before you hit up a HIIT class at the gym?
 Not a smart move.
 But how about during a day when you’re chilling in your PJs and doing nothing more strenuous than watching some Netflix?
 Much better.

 Then, get ready by spending 3–4 days preparing your body to go without food, either by eating smaller portions or by fasting for part of the day.